-The conversion rules of §2.2.1 do not apply to equality comparisons.
+The conversion rules of $\S 2.2.1$ do not apply to equality comparisons.
 Thus, "0"==0 evaluates to false, and t [0] and t ["0"] denote different entries in a table.

-The operator ~= is exactly the negation of equality (==).
+The operator $\sim$ is exactly the negation of equality (==).

 The order operators work as follows.
 If both arguments are numbers, then they are compared as such.
 Otherwise, if both arguments are strings, then their values are compared according to the current locale.
-Otherwise, Lua tries to call the "lt" or the "le" metamethod (see §2.8).
-A comparison a > b is translated to b < a and a >= b is translated to b <= a.
+Otherwise, Lua tries to call the "lt"

-2.5.3 - Logical Operators .
+Logical Operators.
 The logical operators in Lua are and, or, and not.
 Like the control structures (see §2.4.4), all logical operators consider both false and nil as false and anything else as true.